nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 called secure proxy.
 If nghttpx is linked with spdylay, it supports SPDY protocols and it works as so called SPDY proxy.

-With :option:`--frontend-no-tls` option, SSL/TLS is turned off in frontend connection, so the connection gets insecure.
+To turn off encryption on frontend connection, use ``no-tls`` keyword in :option:`--frontend` option.

 The backend must be HTTP proxy server.  nghttpx supports multiple backend server addresses.
 It translates incoming requests to HTTP